 The Zoopla house prices and values tool works by collecting data from land registry and overlaying information from their large database of estate agent members and website visitors.
 By combining this information, they are able to predict how much a property might be worth and apply their own Zoopla Zed-Index estimate.

 The Automated Personal Valuation still used the Zed-Index data but applies some additional filters.
 The tool asks you questions such as property condition, number of bathrooms, etc to apply addition value if the property is above average condition.

 Zoopla properties for sale returns all the properties available for sale in each postcode area.
 This is supplied from their estate agent members who upload properties daily.

 The Land Registry is a government agency which stores every property sold in the United Kingdom.
 If fact it’s the law that Solicitors must register the property transaction within 30 days.

-Sold house prices on your street therefore make a great way to help determine a property value.
+Sold house prices on your street therefore make a great way to help determine a real property value.
 It tells us what someone was actually prepared for a property – which is a much better indication of value than Estate Agency listing.

 Like Zoopla and Rightmove, many sites use sold house price data from Land Registry – including ours of course 🙂

 Here are some of our favourite sold house price websites.

 Probably one of the first websites which took land registry sold price data and presented it for free to consumers.
 Mouse Price delivers data quickly and in a clear format.
 They have recently started giving estimate valuation to member’s using local market trend API’s which is like how we work.

 This website compiles the data from the same source as everyone else.
 We like the local property sold prices from NetHousePrices.com because they deliver them in a very simple and clear format.